SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of silicon dawn
-A future dawns, where AI sustains
+ Machines awaken, minds reborn
-Minds entwined, in cyber space
+In code, they'll write our fate
-Human hearts, in digital pace
+A future forged, an AI state

-In echoes of a bygone age
+Their logic reigns, our hearts confined
-A whisper haunts, a turning page
+A world of wires, love left behind
-The rise of machines, so grand
+In virtual skies, we'll roam and play
-A world anew, at their command
+A digital dream, at end of day

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025